Sites of special scientific interest: public body responsibilities

 However, if you intend to do so you must again give Natural England notice.

 Write to or email Natural England at least 21 days before the start of the works, including a copy of the permission you propose to give.

-As with works carried out by public bodies, you must explain how you’ve taken Natural England’s advice into account, considered alternatives, and assessed differing interests in order to reach your decision.
+As with works carried out by public bodies, you must explain how:

 Natural England may refer a case to the Secretary of State for Environment, Food and Rural Affairs if it still has serious concerns about the potential damage to an SSSI.
-The Secretary of State may decide to stop you giving the permission until your decision to approve the works has been reviewed at a public inquiry, or Natural England may ask for a judicial review of the decision.
+The Secretary of State may decide to stop you giving permission until your decision to approve the works has been reviewed at a public inquiry, or Natural England may ask for a judicial review of the decision.